Trip Advisor 2014 Certificate of Excellence.

 As seen on BBC TV news http://youtu.be/ZYHet6bPBVQ

-Rural doesn't have to mean basic..the farmhouse has cosy underfloor heating (October to May), Wi-Fi, real fires, TV with Freeview and DVD player and DVDs.
+Rural doesn't have to mean basic..the farmhouse has cosy underfloor heating (October to May), Wi-Fi (5Mbps+), real fires, Sony Flat-screen TV with HD Freeview.
+Also DVD player and DVDs and a Wii.
 There's a large farmhouse table in the kitchen, seating 10, and this opens into the lounge with a vaulted wooden ceiling with skylights and picture windows facing South and West.
-Off the kitchen is a Utility room, accessed via saloon swing doors, and housing a freezer, spare fridge, washing machine and separate tumble-drier.
+Off the kitchen is a Utility room, accessed via saloon swing doors, and housing a freezer, second fridge, washing machine and separate tumble-drier.

 In the cosy living room there are rough walls, the TV and a comfortable L-shaped settee.
 Great to retreat to on a winter's evening, or to get away from the rest of the house!